 Example: Mimi in La Boheme.
 Her aria Mi chiamano Mimi associates her with flowers and springtime.
 Thus she is represented by a delicate glass flower bead.
 Click to see the La Boheme Bracelet

-Yes, it's absolutely true, I agonize over every bead choice... sometimes staying up nights thinking about it!
-Once the choices are made, I hit the bead and charm supplier websites.
-A lot of times, I have a quest on my hands for just the right color or shape.
+I often agonize over every bead choice... sometimes staying up nights thinking about it!
+Once the choices are made, I search for the beads and charms on supplier websites.
+It's a quest to find just the right color or shape.
 When I finally order all the supplies (inevitably from at least 7 different places), they usually take a week or so to arrive.

-Then, I spread it all out and start to put the elements together in a way that tells the story, looks good and also feels comfortable.
+Next, I spread out the supplies and begin to put the elements together in a way that tells the story, looks good and also feels comfortable.
 Usually, I have to assemble and reassemble numerous times.
-The nature of a memory wire design often requires complete disassembly to change something.
+The nature of a memory wire design often requires complete disassembly to change one little detail.

 When the design is finalized, it's a relief to make those first bracelets and have them ready to sell; however, getting a bracelet saleable on the website is a whole new project!
-First, I have to take photos.
-Yes, I take those wrist photos on my own wrist with my other hand (as if you couldn't tell).
-Once the shots are loaded onto my computer, I tweak the contrast/brightness and crop them.
-I use some of the photos to make the large bead charts for the product page, write all the product descriptions and captions and enter the SEO fields so that Google, Yahoo, Bing and the others can find the product in searches.
+First, I have to take and edit photos.
+I use some of the photos to make the bead charts, write all the product descriptions and captions and enter the SEO fields so that Google, Yahoo, Bing and the others can find the product in searches.

-Then I can hit social media with links and photos to promote the new product - HOORAY!
+Then I can promote the new product via social media and email- HOORAY!

 Making “Inspired by…” style Opera Bracelets